silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/09_Security/04_Secure_Coding.md

 Otherwise a comma separated list of individual IP addresses should be declared.

-This behaviour is enabled whenever SS_TRUSTED_PROXY_IPS is defined, or if the `BlockUntrustedProxyHeaders` environment variable is declared.
-From 3.1.13 onwards this environment variable is included in the installer by default.
+This behaviour is enabled whenever SS_TRUSTED_PROXY_IPS is defined, or if the `BlockUntrustedIPs` environment variable is declared.
+It is advisable to include the following in your .htaccess to ensure this behaviour is activated.

 	<IfModule mod_env.c>
 		# Ensure that X-Forwarded-Host is only allowed to determine the request
 		# hostname for servers ips defined by SS_TRUSTED_PROXY_IPS in your _ss_environment.php
 		# Note that in a future release this setting will be always on.
-		SetEnv BlockUntrustedProxyHeaders true
+		SetEnv BlockUntrustedIPs true
 	</IfModule>